KQM-git/TCL/evidence/mechanics/gameplay-mechanics/elemental-absorption.md

 **Added:** 10/28/2021
 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/902503398396538891/903470600062902332/transcript-absorption-aura-check-count-as-self-dmg.html)

 **Finding:** When anemo abilities with elemental absorption check self aura on the active characters, it inflicts 0 damage to them.
-This can trigger some passive that activate on hit.
+This can trigger some passive talents that activate on hit.
 However, they will stop hitting allies after absorbing any element.

 **Evidence:**
 Venti Q triggering Beidou C4: [Video](https://imgur.com/ScuOXnH)